CivaaBTW/CivaaBTW/README.md

 - 👀 I’m interested in God and Gaaming.
 Also learning
 - 🌱 I’m currently learning HTML/CSS/Adobe premiere Pro/ Adobe After Effects/Blander
 - 💞️ I’m looking to collaborate on Everything
-  - 📫 How to reach me civa BTW#6747 on Discord
+  - 📫 How to reach me civaaBTW#6747 on Discord

 <!---
 CivaaBTW/CivaaBTW is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.